prooph/event-store/docs/projections.md

 ## Queries

+We are talking here about event store queries, not queries on your read model.
+An event store query reads one or multiple event stream, aggregates some state from it and makes it accessible.
+A query is non-persistent, will only get executed once, return a result, and that's it.

 To get started, let's take a simple example where we want to query the event-store, how often a given user has changed his username.